x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/create-a-shared-mailbox-exchange-2013-help.md

 > [!NOTE]
-> This example assumes that you’ve already created the security group MarketingSG and that security group is mail-enabled.
+> This example assumes that you've already created the security group MarketingSG and that security group is mail-enabled.
 See <A href="https://docs.microsoft.com/en-us/exchange/recipients-in-exchange-online/manage-mail-enabled-security-groups">Manage mail-enabled security groups</A>.

 ```powershell